Goodbye, Dubai: British teacher to leave after four decades

-Key regulations around work time for private sector employees, as listed on the country's official government website, explained

-For 43 years, Dubai has been the only true home for Rita Buftron.
+For 43 years, Dubai has been the only true home for Rita Bufton.
 This is where she worked, lived and spent most of her life.
 But now it’s time to say goodbye.

 The British expat will leave Dubai this fortnight to begin a new life in Tewkesbury, a medieval riverside town in Gloucestershire, England.